 Instead, I found a book of quiet strength, of a woman who figured her way through science and life, and who made a name for herself not through snubbing others, fighting patriarchy, or arguing, but through stubbornness and skill.

-Lab Girl is told through Jahren’s stories: about her childhood in rural Minnesota with an uncompromising mother and a father who encouraged hours of play in his classroom’s labs; about how she found a sanctuary in science, and learned to perform lab work done “with both the heart and the hands”; and about the inevitable disappointments, but also the triumphs and exhilarating discoveries, of scientific work.
+Lab Girl is told through Jahren’s stories: about her childhood in rural Minnesota with an uncompromising mother and a father who encouraged hours of play in his classroom’s labs; about how she found a sanctuary in science and learned to perform lab work done “with both the heart and the hands;” and about the inevitable disappointments, but also the triumphs and exhilarating discoveries, of scientific work.

-I did expect more of the hard science, which was in the book, but was woven through the memoir aspects of the writing.
+I did expect more of the hard science, which was in the book, but it was woven through the memoir aspects of the writing.
 I both liked and disliked this – I wanted more science, more of the methodology, when sometimes there was memoir instead.
 And some aspects of the book didn’t flow well – like there was some sort of disconnect in the writing.

 At one point, when Jahren was pregnant, her boss told her husband (who worked at the same university) to tell Jahren she would no longer be allowed to work in a lab because “she was a liability.”
 But really, men weren’t used to seeing pregnant women in a lab, and didn’t feel comfortable.
 Of course, later on, she says she realized she may have been an insurance liability, but I think that’s patriarchy talking.
 Pregnant women aren’t liabilities unless the system around them has failed them.